Pennsylvania Shakespeare Festival: WillPower Tour

 The Festival's signature education program is the annual Linny Fowler WillPower Tour, which brings a professionally produced Shakespeare play to middle schools and high schools throughout Pennsylvania, New Jersey, and Delaware.
 Initiated in 2000, the WillPower Tour is a professionally directed 80-minute production with sets and costumes featuring a company of professionally-trained and experienced actors and teachers.
 Half-day or full-day programming meet academic standards with curriculum guides provided in advance.
 Post-performance discussion gives students the opportunity to share their reactions and insights.
 Celebrating its 20th year, the fall 2019 WillPower Tour's production of Macbeth reached over 11,000 students in Pennsylvania and New Jersey.

+'Play On!'
+Community Tour

+Pennsylvania Shakespeare Festival’s 'Play On!'
+Community Tour brings accessible Shakespeare to neighborhoods throughout the Lehigh Valley.
+The production brings free performances of various Shakespeare plays to libraries, parks, and community centers all over the region.
+The 'Play On!'
+Tour is a professionally directed 80-minute production featuring PSF's Young Company, which consists of professionally trained and hired DeSales University Theatre students.
+The tour includes 14 different locations across Lehigh Valley and the surrounding counties, with an additional encore performance at PSF Community Day.

+Muse of Fire Project

+The Muse of Fire Project, established in 2025, is an educational initiative that places high school students from across the Lehigh Valley at the center of a fully-realized Shakespeare production.
+This program offers local high school students the rare opportunity to perform on a professional stage while working alongside professional directors and artists.

 History

 The Pennsylvania Shakespeare Festival was founded in 1992 by Gerard J. Schubert, O.S.F.S., founder and chair of Performing and Fine Arts department at DeSales University.
+PSF has offered 200+ total productions, produced 31 of Shakespeare’s 38 plays, plus musicals, world classics, contemporary comedies, dramas and children’s shows.